Jersey Evening Post

 The Jersey Evening Post (JEP) is a local newspaper published six days a week in the Bailiwick of Jersey.
 It was printed in broadsheet format for 87 years, though it is now of compact (tabloid) size.
 Its strapline is: "At the heart of island life".

 History

 1890 to 1945

 The Evening Post was founded in 1890 by H.P.
-Butterworth, with the very first issue published 30 June 1890.
+Butterworth, with the first issue published 30 June 1890.
 It was acquired only a few weeks after its launch by Walter Guiton, whose business printed it.

 The Post was produced sheet by sheet on a flatbed press until 1926, when Guiton oversaw the introduction and operation of the first rotary press.
 Guiton remained the main proprietor and editor until the following year, when his son-in-law Arthur Harrison took over.
 The latter stayed in both positions until he was succeeded in 1944 by his son, Arthur G. Harrison.
 Under the Harrisons, the newspaper, while undergoing little technical change, saw testing times as the island came under German military occupation from 1940 to 1945.
 Although it was still published during these years, the Post was strictly supervised and censored by the occupying forces.